Quick definition:

 What happens if we go to mass production without one?

 Your manufacturer will try to produce the product you require.
 However, without very explicit guidance, there is a chance of serious misunderstandings.
-For example, a garment manufacturer placed ribbons at the wrong places.
+For example, a garment manufacturer placed ribbons in the wrong places.

-Another risk is, they assume certain variations due to the mass production processes will be insignificant to you, but they are not.
-A common instance for hard goods is the typical signs of using a mold (weld lines, sink marks…).
+Another risk is that they assume certain variations due to the mass production processes will be insignificant to you, but they are not.
+A common instance of hard goods is the typical signs of using a mold (weld lines, sink marks…).

 How to store and use the samples?